Alongside getting travel vaccinations and insurance, organising Covid-19 testing is now an essential part of any travel preparations.

 UK Government requirements

-The requirements vary between England, Scotland, Wales and Northern Ireland and are outlined if you follow the link below:
+The requirements can vary between England, Scotland, Wales and Northern Ireland.
+The most up-to-date government advice is outlined if you follow the link below:

 There will also be entry requirements for your destination country or countries.
-Most often this involves taking a PCR test shortly before you arrive in your destination.
-You should check the precise requirements of the country or countries that you are visiting in order to organise the tests that you need.
+These continue to evolve but may involve demonstrating your vaccination status (see our Other Travel Preparations section below) or having a rapid antigen or PCR test done shortly before you arrive in your destination.
+You should check the precise requirements of the country or countries that you are visiting in order to organise the documentation and tests that you need.
 A few countries also have exit requirements, which may vary from the UK’s entry requirements, so it is important to check the information thoroughly.
 The FCDO outlines all entry requirements within its travel advice pages: https://www.gov.uk/foreign-travel-advice.

 Express Test specialise in PCR tests taken in testing centres across the UK.
 They look to return results by 10pm the next day.
 A good option if you don’t want the uncertainty of relying on postal services.